 Seattle.
-An innovative example is Paine Field, near Seattle, the home to Boeing's widebody manufacturing facilities.
-Snohomish County, the airport sponsor of Paine Field, was confronted with an unusual political conflict when two airlines indicated a desire to begin commercial passenger service at the airport for the first time.
-Accommodating the airlines was a political minefield, but legally, the airport sponsor could not reject the request.
+An innovative example is Paine Field, near Seattle, the home to a Boeing's widebody manufacturing facilities.
+The airport sponsor of Paine Field was confronted with an unusual political conflict when two airlines indicated a desire to begin commercial passenger service at the airport for the first time.
+Accommodating the airlines was a political minefield, but legally the airport could not reject the request.
 In order to maintain an arms-length relationship with the accommodation of passenger service, the sponsor entered into a P3 agreement for the construction of a new terminal to accommodate scheduled passenger service.
 The approach is essentially a DBFOM approach in which the developer is assuming all of the construction and financing risks, but the developer also retains most of the operating profit (there is only a de minimis profit sharing with the airport sponsor).
-To package this arrangement, Snohomish County entered into a traditional ground lease, with the developer assuming both the risk and reward from new passenger service.
+To package this arrangement, the airport entered into a traditional ground lease with the developer assuming both the risk and reward from new passenger service.
 The private sector developer is responsible for all contractual relationships with carriers and suppliers at the terminal.
-The terminal will open late in 2018 with 24 daily flights from three carriers.
-All available space in the terminal will be allocated before the terminal opens.